 Option Benefits Costs Extending the rules to include small-scale commercial heaters will reduce emissions. education resulting in greater costs to the council.
 Applying the ULEB standards across a wider range of properties will reduce emissions and improve equity across the region.
 Extending the rules to include small-scale commercial heaters will reduce emissions and improve equity across the region.
 'Best practice' rules will enable householders and consent holders to have more certainty over their activities and avoid costs associated with enforcement action.
 'Best practice' rules on burner operation to assist compliance officers with enforcement will help reduce emissions.
 Having cleaner air in winter may benefit tourism centres and businesses in Central Otago.
 Option 1C: Phase out Non- Ultra Low Emission Burners As for Option 1B , plus A phase out of non-compliant burners will mean reduced emissions sooner than Option 1B.
 Phasing out non-ULEB burners could result in costs for households who are not planning to replace their burner over the next 15-20 years.
 This option will require enforcement and education resulting in greater costs to the council.
 Option 1D: No new installations of burners in new dwellings or existing dwellings using other heating methods This is a low to no cost option for the council.
-This option will mean no growth in burner emissions with The cost of this option for householders depends on the source of electricity for heating (grid or renewables). memous increasing population.
+This option will mean no growth in burner emissions with increasing population.
+The cost of this option for householders depends on the source of electricity for heating (grid or renewables).

-Option Benefits Costs Option 1E: Phase out all solid A total ban on the use of solid The increased costs for fuel burners fuel burning in Otago would household associated with a improve air quality to meet the total ban on the use of solid most stringent targets. fuel burning risks cold homes.
+Benefits Costs A total ban on the use of solid fuel burning in Otago would improve air quality to meet the most stringent targets.
+The increased costs for household associated with a total ban on the use of solid fuel burning risks cold homes.
 A total ban on the use of solid fuel burning in Otago is likely to increase installation and operational costs of alternative heating options.
 This option could result in the loss of employment opportunities for those working in the firewood supply industry.
-Option 1F: Non-regulatory A behaviour change / education A behaviour change campaign Options: behaviour change / / compliance campaign is likely will mean more enforcement education / compliance to reduce air pollution as best and education resulting in campaign practice is adopted. greater costs to the council.
+A behaviour change campaign will mean more enforcement ' and education resulting in greater costs to the council. fuel burning in Otago would improve air quality to meet the